ProfessorManhattan/docs-docker/contributing/getting-started.md

 npm i
 ```

 This will set up a pre-commit hook that will automatically lint your commits before committing.
-It will also refresh the repository to include the latest configurations which ensures that other developers are using the same project code as you.
+It will also refresh the repository to include the latest configurations.
+This ensures that other developers are using the same project code as you.

 ### Descriptions of Build Scripts

 After you run `npm i`, you can view the various build commands by running `npm run info`.
-This will display a chart in your terminal with descriptions of build scripts that might look something like this:
+This will display a chart in your terminal with descriptions of the build scripts.
+It might look something like this:

 ```shell
 ❯ npm run info